Lilian Rolfe: Capture and execution

 In late June, Wilkinson was captured (and later executed) by the Germans.
 Rolfe continued working under a local leader named Pierre Charié.
 However, on 31 July the retreating Germans swept the town of Nangis to arrest suspected resisters.
 In one house they anticipated finding a resister, but instead they found Rolfe, an unexpected treasure, a SOE wireless operator.
 Her documents were suspicious and they soon found her radio.

 Rolfe was interrogated at SD headquarters at 84 Avenue Foch in Paris and imprisoned at Fresnes Prison.
-On 8 August 1944, with the allies advancing on Paris, Rolfe and other captured SOE agents was sent by train to Germany.
+On 8 August 1944, with the allies advancing on Paris, Rolfe and other captured SOE agents were sent by train to Germany.
 In late August she reached Ravensbrück concentration camp for women.
 Along with SOE agents Violette Szabo and Denise Bloch she volunteered for a work party at Torgau in Saxony, where conditions were better than at Ravensbrūck.
 They attempted to escape but failed.
 Sent back to Ravensbrück, they were beaten and put in an underground bunker.
 On 19 October, they were sent to Königsberg in Brandenburg where they were forced to do heavy labor in winter conditions.
 Recalled to Ravensbrück in late January 1945, they were in poor health.
 Rolfe was unable to walk and Bloch was "suffering from gangrene."
 A few days later they were taken to the courtyard by the crematorium.
 Camp commandant Fritz Suhren read the order for their execution and they were each shot in the back of the head with a small caliber pistol.
 Their bodies were cremated.
 An eyewitness said the women were "very brave" and that Commandant Suhren was annoyed that the Gestapo "did not themselves carry out the execution."

 Honours

+Some secondary sources describe Rolfe as having been appointed MBE, but no matching appointment notice has been located in The London Gazette, so the claim may be unsubstantiated.

 Rolfe's name is engraved on the Runnymede Memorial in Surrey, England.
 The "Lilian Rolfe House" at the Vincennes Estate, Lambeth was dedicated to her memory.
 In her honour, the government of France posthumously awarded her the Croix de Guerre.
 In the town of Montargis in the Loiret département, where she had been active, a street was named for her alias: "Rue Claudie Rolfe".
 As one of the SOE agents who died for the liberation of France, she is listed on the "Roll of Honour" on the Valençay SOE Memorial in the town of Valençay, in the Indre departément of France.
 Like many female agents she was seconded into the First Aid Nursing Yeomanry (FANY) when she joined SOE.
 Thus she is also commemorated on the FANY memorial at St Paul's Church Knightsbridge in London.
 On 19 August 2021 a plaque was installed on the house Rolfe was born in (32 avenue Duquesne in the 7th arrondissement of Paris) due to the efforts of Barbara Cronk, a member of the Rolfe family.

 In the 1958 film Carve Her Name with Pride, the character of Lilian Rolfe was played by Anne Leon.